 Edublox offers live online tutoring to students with dyscalculia.
 Our students are in the United States, Canada, Australia, New Zealand, and elsewhere.
 Book a free consultation to discuss your child’s math learning needs.

 There is no general agreement on the precise meaning of the term dyscalculia.
-Reports of dyscalculia’s prevalence, therefore, vary depending upon the definition and situation.
-Research suggests that it has the same prevalence as dyslexia (about 6–8% of children) although it is far less widely recognized by parents and educators.
+Therefore, reports of dyscalculia’s prevalence vary depending on the definition and situation.
+Research suggests it has the same prevalence as dyslexia (about 6–8% of children), although it is far less widely recognized by parents and educators.

-The most generally agreed-upon feature of children with dyscalculia is difficulty in learning and remembering arithmetic facts.
-The second feature of children with dyscalculia is difficulty in executing calculation procedures, with immature problem-solving strategies, long solution times, and high error rates.
-There are many other characteristics, symptoms and signs.
+The most generally agreed-upon feature of children with dyscalculia is difficulty learning and remembering arithmetic facts.
+The second feature of children with dyscalculia is difficulty executing calculation procedures, with immature problem-solving strategies, long solution times, and high error rates.
+There are many other characteristics, symptoms, and signs.

 The term developmental dyscalculia is used to distinguish the problem in children and youth from similar problems experienced by adults after severe head injuries or as a result of a stroke.
 This type of dyscalculia is known as acquired dyscalculia.
 There are other types and several subtypes.

 We discuss the most important strategies that need to be applied to help a student overcome a math learning disability.
-We take a look at the Edublox program that offers online help to students with mild to severe dyscalculia.
+We also look at the Edublox program that offers online help to students with mild to severe dyscalculia.